Is your steering stiff or loose?

 - Uneven tire wear: When tires wear unevenly, it signals a misalignment, often due to rack-and-pinion steering system issues.

-- Leaking power steering fluid: If you spot pinkish or reddish puddles under your vehicle, it means you have damaged seals in the rack and pinion unit.
+- Leaking power steering fluid: If you spot pinkish or reddish puddles under your vehicle, it indicates that the rack and pinion unit seals are worn.
 This can lead to decreased steering assistance.

-- Vehicle wandering: If your car pulls in one direction and you’re constantly adjusting to keep it straight, the rack and pinion may need attention.
+- Vehicle wandering: If your car pulls in one direction and you’re constantly adjusting to keep it straight, the rack and pinion steering gear may need attention.

-- Wobbly wheels: Worn bushings or a damaged rack can affect the tie rods, causing the tires to wobble.
-This will result in an unsteady ride and uneven tread wear.
+- Wobbly wheels: Worn bushings or a damaged rack can affect the tie rods and steering knuckle connection, causing the wheels to wobble.
+This can lead to an unsteady ride.

 - Damaged or torn steering rack boot: If the rubber boot on your steering rack is damaged or torn, dirt and moisture can sneak into the rack housing.
 This can cause early breakdown of your steering components.